 The airport looks much different now, of course, changed dramatically in the 80s to coincide with the expansion of the LIRR station in Ronkonkoma.
 If you would like to get a glimpse of the airport back in the day, it was one of the filming locations for the 1970 comedy film starring Jack Lemmon called The Out of Towners.

 Were you one of the kids that spent a few weekends watching planes take off and land at Islip MacArthur Airport?
 Did you happen to work there back in the 70s.
-We’d love to hear all of your memories of this special place in our comments section below.
+I’d love to hear all of your memories of this special place in our comments section below.